crustio/crust-wiki/docs/memberNode.md

 * Please pay attention to the read and write permissions of the directory after mounting

-Suggestions for mounting HDDs:

-* **Disk organization solution is not unitary.
-If there is a better solution, you can optimize it yourself.**
+**HDDs organization solution is not unitary.
+If there is a better solution, you can optimize it yourself**

 * Single HDD: mount it directly to /opt/crust/disks/1
 * Multiple HDDs (multi-directories): Mount the hard disks to the /opt/crust/disks/1 ~ /opt/crust/disks/128 directories respectively.
 For example, if there are three hard disks /dev/sdb1, /dev/sdb1 and /dev/sdb3, you can mount them to /opt/crust/disks/1, /opt/crust/disks/2, /opt/crust/disks/3 directories respectively.
 The efficiency of this method is relatively high, and the method is relatively simple, but the fault tolerance of the hard disk will be reduced